I’d like to revisit process in response to recent messages from readers asking where the hell Book II is.

 First off, I’m mobilized in the Army Reserve.
 While I fell on my feet and didn’t get deployed–I’m in a rear detachment–I’m still pulling deployment-level hours and a deployment-level workload.
 There is a lot to do, and 90% of it is writing.
-Coming home and writing after spending the whole day writing is really, really, hard.
+Writing when you spend the whole day writing is really, really, hard.
 And the stuff I write at work takes some effort; I work in strategic-level analysis.
 Imagine writing nonstop graduate-level papers week in and week out.
 That’s this.

 Secondly, I have arguably the worst process in the history of fantasy authors, and I accept this.

 I don’t do fiddly little edits.
 I write each draft all the way through.

 The first draft was short, about 50-60,000 words, because it was mostly bullshit: it had entire passages in present tense, some that were one or two lines in all caps (“THIS THING HAPPENS HERE” / “THIS GUY KILLS THIS GUY”).
 A couple of scenes in the first draft of The New Magic were just jpegs I found on fantasy websites that I pasted into the document to remind me what happens or what something looks like.